JohnnyRS/PandaCrazy-Max/README.md

 This extension will work in chrome and should be added from the chrome store.
 This extension can work in new microsoft edge in developer mode!
 This extension can work in Firefox with 'manifest - firefox.json' renamed to 'manifest.json' and added in 'Debug Add-ons' in the addons section.
-Soon will be in the add-ons store.
+Also is now found in the Firefox add on store..